microbus-io/fabric/docs/structure/application.md

 # Package `application`

 An `Application` is a collection of microservices that run in a single process and share the same lifecycle.
 The ability to run multiple microservices in a single executable is one of the big benefits of the `Microbus` approach.
-It is much easier to develop and debug complex systems when all microservices can be run in a single debuggable process with minimal memory requirements.
+It is much easier to develop, debug and [test](../tech/integrationtesting.md) a system when all its microservices can be run in a single debuggable process with minimal memory requirements.

 Here's a simple example of an `Application` hosting two microservices: a "Hello, World!" microservice and the HTTP ingress microservice.